NREL/EnergyPlus/design/FY2020/NFP-DualUnitReporting.md

        \default UseOutputControlTableStyle

 ```

+Note: min-fields 1 needs to be added to the idd.

 The default of UseOutputControlTableStyle will let the tables in the SQL file follow the unit conversion
 specified in the OutputControl:Table:Style just as it currently does but the other options would allow different